templep/EMSE_2020/README.md

 __Disclaimer__: some glu scripts may be missing which are about formatting results and moving files from one folder to another.
 Some paths may be wrong and should be checked.

 The two subfolders called _stats_ corresponds to scripts and t-test results that were performed to strengthen our result and conclusion.
 They are set apart from the RQ (directly) since they serve as evidences to show confidence in our results and conclusions.
+T-test results provides t-statistiques measures and associated p-values given by the _scipy.stats_ module in Python and more specifically the _ttest\_ind_ function.

 RQ1.4 is usually not directly present in the repository since it is just applying the same technique and script that the ones in RQ1.1 and RQ1.2 while changing the target class so we decided to merge them.